quixio/quix-samples/python/sources/visualcrossing-weather/README.md

-# Open Weather API
+# Visual Crossing API weather

-[This project](https://github.com/quixio/quix-samples/tree/main/python/sources/Open-Weather) shows you how to connect to the Open Weather API.
+[This project](https://github.com/quixio/quix-samples/tree/main/python/sources/visualcrossing-weather) shows you how to connect to the Visual Crossing API.

 ## How to run